fgomezvela/GNC/README.md

 This application can be used in linux, mac, and windows.
 On the other hand, GNC software is parallelized using threads.
 If your computer allows multi-threading operation, result will be showed in a shorter period of time.

-To use this tool, you must first download the GNC.exe file.
-This file is a self-extracting package and it contains all necesary items.
+To use this tool, you must download the GNC.jar file.

 Furthermore, inside the repository there is one folder called "Sample Data".
-This folder contains Costanzo and Gene Net Weaver yeast gene network for testing the tool.
-It is called "Example Input Network.txt"
+This folder contains several yeast gene network for testing the tool grouped as "Input Network" and "Biological Databases".
+Inside these folders,

 Usage information